Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Data

 For the monthly series, the full M4 dataset shows an average series length of about 216 observations, with a broad range from 42 to nearly 2,800 observations, reflecting the heterogeneity of the underlying time series sources.
 The two sampled subsets, however, are shorter on average, with mean lengths of around 128 observations and a maximum of 240, indicating that the sampling effectively produced more homogeneous and computationally manageable datasets suitable for model experimentation.
 In terms of seasonality, the average seasonal strength in the total dataset (mean 0.415) is somewhat higher than in the sampled subsets (means around 0.34), suggesting that the selected series may exhibit slightly weaker seasonal components on average.
 The trend strength remains consistently high across all datasets, with mean values around 0.85--0.89 and median values close to 0.95, indicating that most monthly time series in the M4 dataset display a pronounced trend.
 The small differences between the total and sampled datasets confirm that the sampling preserved the essential trend characteristics of the original collection.

 For the quarterly series, a similar pattern emerges.
 The full M4 dataset contains an average of about 92 observations per series, while the sampled subsets have a shorter mean length of approximately 56 observations, again reflecting a deliberate reduction in series length to maintain manageable data volumes for model training and evaluation.
 The distribution of seasonal strength shows comparable behavior across datasets, with the sampled subsets having slightly lower mean values (around 0.30--0.31) than the total dataset (0.34), indicating a minor reduction in seasonality.
 The trend strength is consistently very high across all datasets, with mean values exceeding 0.94 and median values above 0.98, confirming that most quarterly series in the M4 dataset exhibit strong trending behavior.
 Tables \ref{tab:descriptive-monthly} and \ref{tab:descriptive-quarterly} in the Appendix provide a numeric summary of the time series characteristics.
-Figure \ref{fig:data-sample} shows exemplary monthly time series with varying characteristics.
-The series will be used later in the modeling section to describe the methodology and give more insights into the proposed ESN framework.
+Figure \ref{fig:data-sample} shows four exemplary monthly time series with varying characteristics.

-Based on these observations, it is evident that the randomly selected samples closely resemble the complete dataset, except for the number of observations being more realistic for practical applications.
-Thus, the dataset's size is adequate, providing enough diversity to capture the most relevant time series characteristics for accurate and objective hyperparameter and forecast accuracy evaluations.
+The sampled datasets preserve several important characteristics of the filtered monthly and quarterly M4 series, particularly the broad distributions of trend strength and series length within the imposed maximum-history constraint.
+At the same time, the filtering procedure changes the composition of the data: the sampled series are shorter by construction and exhibit slightly weaker seasonality on average than the full monthly and quarterly M4 collections.
+Consequently, the empirical conclusions should be interpreted as applying to this filtered forecasting setting rather than to the full M4 benchmark.